BaxterT1/BaxterT1/README.md

-I am a nerd for knowledge :)
+I am a nerd for learning :)